 The Local Government Act 2000 required Councils such as Devon to have Executive arrangements which includes Overview or Scrutiny Committees.
-In Devon we have chosen to have four Scrutiny Committees The role of the Scrutiny Committees includes:-
+In Devon we have chosen to have three Scrutiny Committees The role of the Scrutiny Committees includes:-

 - Reviewing and scrutinising decisions made or action taken in connection with the discharge of either Cabinet or Council functions.